← Sitemap

 Default swap approach Swap partition Swap file

-Swap partition Swap on ZRAM Swap partition Swap on ZRAM Swap partition Swap partition Swap on ZRAM (archinstall) no default no default Swap partition no default No swap No swap Swap on ZRAM
+Swap partition ZRAM Swap partition ZRAM Swap partition Swap partition ZRAM (archinstall) no default no default Swap partition no default No swap No swap ZRAM

 init system systemd systemd systemd systemd systemd systemd systemd systemd SysV init systemd SysV init OpenRC OpenRC runit systemd Shepherd systemd